MikeWeiZhou/ci-dashboard/README.md

 ## 2. Configuration Files

 The "config" directory contains configuration settings for the CI Dashbaord.
 A restart of the server must be completed before changes will take effect.
+Re-compilation/re-building code is not necessary.

 * **config.js** pipeline, web server, error logging, date formats
 * **config.db.js** database connection, table names